sw523ss/is601-miniproject1/commandline.md

 - [x] history ~ Steven
 - [x] Home directory and ~   Steven
 - [x] file paths in linux  ~ Steven
-- [ ] Using the tab key to complete file paths
+- [x] Using the tab key to complete file paths  ~ Steven
 - [ ] Using up and down arrow for history